Peccary: Characteristics

 Peccaries are omnivores and will eat insects, grubs, and occasionally small animals, although their preferred foods consist of roots, grasses, seeds, fruit, and cacti—particularly prickly pear.
+Pigs and peccaries can be differentiated by a number of characteristics, including tails and ear shape.
+The ears of pigs are large and upright and often pointed while the ears of peccaries are small and rounded.
+Pigs also have tasseled tails, but peccaries' tails are small and discreet.

-Pigs and peccaries can be differentiated by the shape of the canine tooth, or tusk.
-In European pigs, the tusk is long and curves around on itself, whereas in peccaries, the tusk is short and straight.
-The jaws and tusks of peccaries are adapted for crushing hard seeds and slicing into plant roots, and they also use their tusks for defending against predators.
+The most noticeable difference between pigs and peccaries is the shape of the canine teeth, or tusks.
+In European pigs, the tusks are long and curve around on themselves, whereas in peccaries, the tusks are short and straight and interlock with each other, prohibiting side-to-side movement of the jaw.
+The jaws and tusks of peccaries are adapted for crushing hard seeds and slicing into plant roots, and they also use their tusks to defend against predators.
 The dental formula for peccaries is:

 By rubbing the tusks together, they can make a chattering noise that warns potential predators to stay away.
-In recent years in northwestern Bolivia near Madidi National Park, large groups of peccaries have been reported to have seriously injured or killed people.

 Peccaries are social animals, often forming herds.
 Over 100 individuals have been recorded for a single herd of white-lipped peccaries, but collared and Chacoan peccaries usually form smaller groups.
-Such social behavior seems to have been the situation in extinct peccaries, as well.
-The recently discovered giant peccary (Pecari maximus) of Brazil appears to be less social, primarily living in pairs.
-Peccaries rely on their social structure to defend territory, protect against predators, regulate temperature, and interact socially.
+Such social behavior seems to have been the situation in extinct peccaries as well.
+The giant peccary (Pecari maximus) of Brazil appears to be less social, primarily living in pairs.
+Peccaries rely on their social structure to defend territory, protect against predators, regulate temperature, and interact with other members of the species.

 Peccaries have scent glands below each eye and another on their backs, though these are believed to be rudimentary in P. maximus.
 They use the scent to mark herd territories, which range from 75 to 700 acre.
 They also mark other herd members with these scent glands by rubbing one against another.
 The pungent odor allows peccaries to recognize other members of their herd, despite their myopic vision.
+Their very poor eyesight may make them appear to be charging when they are trying to escape.
 The odor is strong enough to be detected by humans, which earns the peccary the nickname of "skunk pig".